DavidBK/shampoo/Node/Asynchronous-Javascript.md

 #### Async Await - Questions

 1. What is the advantage and the disadvantage of using async await as a solution for the async problem?
+2. Should we use await inside `for` or `while` loop?
-2. Why should we never use await inside a loop?
+3. Should we use await inside a `forEach` loop?

 #### Async Await - Worth Knowing (Advanced)